Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: DESI DR1 BLINDING SCHEME

 where $P_{\rm lin}(k)$ is the linear matter power spectrum, $\alpha(k)$ is a transfer function connecting the primordial gravitational field to the matter density perturbation, $b_{1}$ is the linear bias and $b_{\phi}$ is the bias quantifying the response of the tracer to local PNG.

 To implement the scale-dependent part $b_{\phi} f_{\mathrm{NL}} / \alpha(k)$ of \cref{eqn:scale_depedent_bias} at the catalog level, we first approximately move galaxies to real-space by subtracting the RSD displacements estimated in the same manner as for the RSD shift mentioned above from the observed galaxy positions.
-The obtained shifted galaxies are painted on a grid to estimate the underlying matter density field in real space $\hat{\delta}_{r}$ (assuming a fiducial linear bias).
+The obtained shifted galaxies are`painted on a grid'\footnote{\textit{Painting galaxies on a grid} is a term commonly used to describe the process of mapping discrete galaxy positions onto a continuous grid, so that their spatial distribution can be converted into a density field.} to estimate the underlying matter density field in real space $\hat{\delta}_{r}$ (assuming a fiducial linear bias).
 The scale-dependent bias contribution $b_{\phi} f_{\mathrm{NL}} \hat{\delta}_{r}(\Vec{k}) / \alpha(k)$ is computed in Fourier space for a blinded value of $b_{\phi} f_{\mathrm{NL}}$, then transformed back to configuration space and read off at each galaxy position, thereby providing a weight to be applied to each galaxy to mimic the scale-dependent bias.